freginold/Note/README.md

 ### Troubleshooting:
 If Note gets corrupted, or if a weird setting persists and won't change, delete the `config.txt` file and relaunch Note.
 All settings will be reset.

+If you open Note and the icon/name appear in the taskbar, but you don't see the Note window, it could be positioned off-screen.
+(Windows seems to cause this sometimes.)
+Press the <kbd>Home</kbd> key to recenter Note.

 *Side note:* HTA files run as "trusted" programs in Windows.
 They are good for sysadmin work and local scripting, but be aware of the security concerns before making use of an HTA file, especially one downloaded from an unfamiliar source.